Can I recycle here?

 To call the US or CAN, hold down the ZERO key so that the ‘+’ sign pops up on your screen, then dial 1 and the phone number including the area code.

-You can pay many of your household bills at Oxxo.
+Paying your bills at Oxxo is convenient.
 Simply bring the bill in, they will scan the bar code.
 They will often show you the account number – make sure this is correct.
 There is a small commission charge, usually around 10 pesos.
 KEEP YOUR RECEIPT in the event you have to prove that it was paid.
 Usually you have to pay these bills in cash, if they say you can use your credit card, don’t be surprised if it is declined.
 It’s not a credit card issue, its an Oxxo issue.

 As of Aug 3, 2019, the rules of dialing a Mexican phone have changed: